csvidit/main-landing/README.md

 # main-landing

 Main landing page for all of my major subdomains (eg. CS Portfolio, Writing Portfolio).
+Uses Bootstrap.

 Live at [viditkhandelwal.com](https://viditkhandelwal.com) using Firebase Hosting and GitHub CI/CD Firebase Actions.
 May be available at other subdomains for testing/preview purposes.